nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 <!--more-->

+{{< callout type=note >}}
-> **Note:** To start, I have Secure Boot disabled in the UEFI settings.
-You don't need to have Secure Boot disabled on
-> your system if you're using the Debian signed kernel.
-However, I find it a bit less frustrating to start without it
+To start, I have Secure Boot disabled in the UEFI settings.
+You don't need to have Secure Boot disabled on your system if you're using the Debian signed kernel.
+However, I find it a bit less frustrating to start without it enabled.
-> enabled.
+{{</ callout >}}

 Throughout this guide, I'll be using `my-debian` as the dirname for the EFI loader.
 However, you can name this whatever you want it to be called.

+{{< callout type=note >}}
-> **Note:** If you're going to be installing Debian on a removable storage device you will need to use a different
-> ("common") structure for it to properly pick up the removable disk.
+If you're going to be installing Debian on a removable storage device you will need to use a different ("common") structure for it to properly pick up the removable disk.
+{{</ callout >}}

 ## Prerequisite Packages